An introduction to vehicle physics

 A vehicle’s suspension connects its wheels to its chassis and supports the weight of the chassis.
 If the maximum suspension force is set too low, the suspension will collapse, causing the chassis to scrape the ground.

 The default maximum suspension force is 6000 per wheel.
-For a vehicle with 4 wheels and a mass of 3000, the default is inadequate for a gravitational acceleration of 8 or more.
-If the weight of the chassis is distributed unevenly among the wheels, some of the maxima might need to be increased accordingly.
+For a vehicle with 4 wheels and a mass of 3000, the default is inadequate for a gravitational acceleration of 8 or more, even if the weight of the chassis is distributed evenly among the wheels.

 Suspension rest length